sta/websocket-sharp/README.md

 ##### WebSocket.OnClose Event #####

-A `WebSocket.OnClose` event occurs when the WebSocket connection has been closed.
+This event occurs when the WebSocket connection has been closed.

 ```csharp
 ws.OnClose += (sender, e) => {